 ‘Probiotics are useless’: True or false?

-Dr Kate Stephens PhD Food and Microbial Sciences; Gut Microbiology (University of Reading), BSc Medical Microbiology
+Dr Kate Steed PhD Food and Microbial Sciences; Gut Microbiology (University of Reading), BSc Medical Microbiology

 Two recent studies1,2 conducted in Israel have people questioning the performance of probiotic drinks and supplements.
 Deemed ‘quite useless’ in the papers, you could say the results didn’t exactly swing in favour of probiotics.
 We decided to look into these findings to give you the full story.